yassineab53/competitive-programming-using-java/01 - Java IO/README.md

 In competitive programming, problems typically follow this format:

-<b>You receive input in a specific format, and your task is to process this input to compute a result and produce output in a required format.</b>
+<b><i>You receive input in a specific format, and your task is to process this input to compute a result and produce output in a required format.</i></b>

 In other words, for each competition or problem, you'll need to read input (from standard input or a file) and write output (to standard output or a file).
 Here’s how you can handle this in Java.